 Metatarsalgia (original) (raw)

-The main symptom of metatarsalgia is pain at the end of one or more of the metatarsal bones.
+The main symptom of metatarsalgia is pain at the end of one or more of your five metatarsal bones.
 Those are the bones in the ball of your foot, closest to your toes.
+Most often, the pain develops over several months, rather than suddenly.

-- The pain is typically worse when you walk or run.
+- Worse when you walk or run

 - A short first metatarsal bone or a long second metatarsal bone